mlflow/mlflow/docs/source/rest_api.rst

 | ``2.0/preview/mlflow/metrics/get`` | ``GET``     |
 +------------------------------------+-------------+

-API to retrieve the logged value for a metric during a run.
-For a run, if this metric is logged more than once, this API will retrieve only the latest value logged.
+Retrieve the logged value for a metric during a run.
+For a run, if this metric is logged more than once, this API retrieves only the latest value logged.